Gernott/mask/Documentation/Installation/Index.rst

 create all missing files and folders defined here.

 .. note::
-   This is also great to have in version control so others will have this already set up when checking out.
+   This is also great to have in version control so others will have this already set up when checking out the project.

 Include TypoScript
 ==================